 VXX is not as volatile as the VIX index.
-On a day with sharp market moves VXX will typically move about half the percentage move of what VIX does.
-VXX can still make big moves however—one day during the May 2010 Flash Crash, it jumped almost 25%—the VIX on that day jumped 46%.
+On a day with sharp market moves, VXX will typically move about half the percentage move of what VIX does.
+VXX can still make big moves, however—one day during the May 2010 Flash Crash, it jumped almost 25%—the VIX on that day jumped 46%.

 Now we can talk about termination/acceleration.
 I think it is reasonable to assume that the goals of the ETN providers in including these measures are to:

 - Protect the provider from undue market risk in hedging these products during volatile times

 With XIV termination (or “acceleration” in marketing speak) relates to daily percentage moves.
-If VXX jumped more than 100% in a day, then if VelocityShares didn’t terminate XIV its notational value could go to zero.
+If VXX jumped more than 100% in a day, then if VelocityShares didn’t terminate XIV its notational value could go below zero.
 They avoid this particular unhappy situation by terminating the fund if the daily move of VXX is 80% or more—although losing 80% in one day would still be plenty traumatic.

-The termination risk for XIV appears to be limited to market crashes worse than the Flash crash.
+The termination risk for XIV appears to be limited to market crashes worse than the Flash Crash.
 Two examples that come to mind are the 2009 crash and the October 1987 crash.
 VXX didn’t exist for either of these.
 I have analyzed VIX data (or simulated data) since 1992—there were 20 days with VIX jumping over 30% (previous day close to intraday high) during that period.
 The highest percentage jump over that period was 70.5% on February 27, 2007.
 There were three days with VIX jumps over 30% in the 2008/2009 crash, and during the Flash Crash.

-If VXX had existed during this time span, and held to its typical behavior of 50% of VIX’s move it looks like the XIV termination event would not have occurred, but obviously it would have taken heavy losses on those days.
+If VXX had existed during this time span and held to its typical behavior of 50% of VIX’s move it looks like the XIV termination event would not have occurred, but obviously, it would have taken heavy losses on those days.